 - Do I need an NDA for new users?

 After answering these questions, you can decide what to share with potential buyers and other parties involved.
-Keep in mind that having too many people involved in a deal increases the chances of a data breach.
-You should only give the right people access to your VDR, and administrators should continually track the room’s user activity to help avoid leaks.
+Keep in mind that involving too many people in a deal increases the chances of a data breach.
+You should only give essential people access to your VDR.
+Furthermore, administrators should continually track the room’s user activity to help avoid leaks.

 5. Continue maintaining the data room